XLSForm/xlsform.github.io/_sections/home-english.md

 | ===========             |
 | settings                |

+#### Cascading selects

+If you want question responses to filter the options available in later questions, use a cascading select.
+For example, if you want to ask which city the respondent lives in, instead of choosing from all cities in the world, you could first ask for their country.
+Then you could filter the list of states to only show the ones in the selected country, filter districts to only show the ones in the selected state, then filter cities to only show the ones in that district.

+To chain or cascade selects, you will need to create a **choice_filter** column in your survey worksheet.
+The expression in this column will be used to filter down the list of choices for the corresponding select.
+Any choice for which the expression is **true** will be included.
+Check out an example XLSForm [here](/assets/xlsx/cascading_select.xlsx).

+#### Look up values in a choice list

+You can add additional columns to the **choices** sheet and then look up values for those columns using the [`instance` function](#look-up-values-in-choice-lists-or-attached-files).

 #### Specify other

 {% include alerts/warning.html content="We generally recommend using [relevance](#relevant) to specify your own **other** choice.
 The shortcut described in this section only works for selects without translations or **choice_filter**s.
 It uses English for the \"Specify other\" choice which cannot be customized." %}